lunsmat/nodejs-boilerplate/README.md

 # Nodejs Boilerplate
 This is a nodejs boilerplate for building a REST API with express.
-It uses Typescript, Postgres with Prima ORM, Vitest for testing.
+It uses Typescript and Vitest for testing.
 Building with babel to production and ts-node-dev for development.

 ## Getting Started
 ### Prerequisites
 - Nodejs
-- Postgres

 ### Installing
 - Clone the repo